All Episodes

 We've got President Trump.

-He may say some things you don't like, and that's okay.
+He may say some things you don't like and that's okay.

-But back to Pritzker, you know, Pritzker is incredibly, I mean, a guy's worth billions and billions and billions of dollars.
+You know, Pritzker is incredibly, I mean, a guy's worth billions and billions and billions of dollars.

 He's got all these houses that he takes the toilets out of to avoid tax implications.